monirz/cipher-encryptor/README.md

 where hello.txt is your text file and `e/d` for encryption/decryption Then it will ask for a key, enter your key you are done.

+If encryption is successful a file named encrypt.txt file will be created in the same directory with encrypted content.